cherwill/spreadexwidgets/README.md

 #  Widgets

+## Context
+This C# project acts as a demonstration of using TDD to build an application which pseudo-renders shapes.

 ## Make Commands
 - `make` - Builds and runs `Widgets.Tests`.
 - `make run` - Builds and runs the `Widgets` Application via the `Program.Main` entrypoint.